VICTORIA PEAK (THE PEAK)

 On Sundays and Public Holidays only the following additional service operates to The Peak;

 GREEN MINIBUS 1 TO THE PEAK - A faster bus service to The Peak is provided by Green Minibus number 1 (fare HK$9.2) although the views are not quite as scenic as those provided by the above franchised double deck bus services.
 The service starts from Hong Kong Station Public Transport Interchange (MTR Hong Kong Station Exit E1) which is located under the Four Seasons Hotel end of IFC Mall (the Green Minibus Terminus is somewhat hidden away behind the main bus terminus).
 The service travels via Connaught Road (where you can board near City Hall) and Peak Road and terminates at the bus terminus under the Peak Galleria adjacent to the Upper Peak Tram Terminus.
 On its upward journey only it makes a diversion via Mount Kellett Road and Matilda International Hospital.
 Journey time is about 30 minutes on the upward journey and about 20 minutes on the downward journey.
 The service operates a 5/12 minute frequency from 06-30 (07-25 on Sundays and Public Holidays) to midnight.
-On the return journey from The Peak you can disembark in Central on Ice House Street, Peddar Street outside Central MTR Station, Two IFC Tower or at the terminus.
+On the return journey from The Peak, passengers can disembark in Central on Ice House Street, Peddar Street outside Central MTR Station, Two IFC Tower or at the terminus.

 The current Peak Tower was built originally in 1997 but a major refurbishment took place over a two year period during 2005/6 which included the internal structure being completely rebuilt, panoramic windows installed and a new viewing terrace being built on the roof.
 The refurbished Peak Tower reopened during November 2006.